If you have ever tried woodworking, you know that Woodworking clamps are an essential tool for this industry.

 1.4 Bar Clamps (F-Clamps)

-You can consider F-clamps if you plan on using them in the long run.
+You can consider F-clamps if you use them in the long run.
 If you only use the tool once, the cost might not justify it.
-However, if you often handle DIY projects and make furniture, this tool is the right choice.

 1.5 Edge Clamp